This Version Posted: August 4, 2020

 - Avoid events/gatherings if you are sick.
 Stay home, except to get medical care.
 Use Ontario’s online COVID-19 Self-Assessment Tool to see what further care is needed.

 - Use precautions if attending a large event.
 Wash hands frequently with soap and water (or alcohol-based hand sanitizer).
 Cover cough/sneeze.
-Keep a two-metre (6-foot) distance from others.
+Keep a two-metre (6-foot) distance from others as much as possible.
+Wear a non-medical mask or face covering.